-5.5.2 Liquidity provision exemption from the position limit regime

-- 85. The amending Directive introduces an exemption from the position limit regime for financial and non-financial counterparties for positions resulting from transactions entered into to fulfil obligations to provide liquidity on a trading venue2. - 86.
+- 5.5.2 Liquidity provision exemption from the position limit regime - 140.
+The amending Directive introduces an exemption from the position limit regime for financial and non-financial counterparties for positions resulting from transactions entered into to fulfil obligations to provide liquidity on a trading venue4. - 141.
 The section of MiFID II establishing the obligation to distinguish between hedging and non-hedging transactions in the weekly or daily reports (third sub paragraph of Article 58(4) of MiFID II) has not been modified in the amending Directive.
-As a result, there is no explicit reference in Level 1 requiring the identification of positions resulting from liquidity provision in the daily or weekly reports. - 87.
-ESMA has not identified any clear benefit of making the positions benefitting from the liquidity provision exemption visible in the weekly reports.
-Such distinction would introduce implementation costs for the reporting counterparties, NCAs and ESMA, with no discernible benefit in terms of transparency for the public. - 88.
-As the exemption for positions resulting from mandatory liquidity provision only applies to liquidity provided on a trading venue, there is no need either to introduce this exemption in daily reports. - 5.5.3 Exclusion of securitised derivatives from the position limit regime - 89.
-The amending Directive introduces an exemption from the position limit regime for securitised derivatives3.
-As a result, all references to securitised derivatives must be deleted from ITS 4. - 90.
-The amendments proposed to ITS 4 are visible in red in Annex II, Section 6.3.2.
+As a result, there is no explicit reference in Level 1 requiring the identification of positions resulting from liquidity provision in the daily or weekly reports. - 142.
+ESMA did not identify any clear benefit from making the positions benefitting from the liquidity provision exemption visible in the weekly reports.
+In ESMA's views, such distinction would introduce implementation costs for the reporting counterparties, NCAs and ESMA, with no discernible benefit in terms of transparency for the public. - 143.
+As the exemption for positions resulting from mandatory liquidity provision only applies to liquidity provided on a trading venue, ESMA considers that there is no need either to introduce this exemption in daily reports. - 5.5.3 Technical amendments to ITS 4 - 144.
+The amending Directive excludes securitised derivatives5 from the scope of the position limit regime.
+As a result, all references to securitised derivatives should be deleted from ITS 4.
+In addition, references to RTS 21 in ITS 4 should be replaced with references to the new RTS 21a. - 145.
+In the CP, ESMA asked stakeholders whether they agreed with the analysis above regarding the impact of the hedging exemption for financial counterparties and the liquidity provision exemption on ITS 4 as well as with other technical amendments.